 Health care and the illness experience are marked by uneasy and costly divides: between those in need who can access care and those who cannot, between health care professionals and patients, and between and among health care professionals themselves.
 The study of narrative medicine is profoundly multidisciplinary field that seeks to bridge those divides.
 The curriculum for the Master’s Program in Narrative Medicine includes core courses in narrative understanding, the illness experience, the tools of close reading and writing; focused courses on narrative in fields like genetics, social justice advocacy, and palliative care; electives in a discipline of the student’s choosing; and field work.

 Those interested in the intersection of literature, medicine, and stories of illness are invited to apply.
 Upon completion, graduates will be prepared to start Narrative Medicine programs at other institutions, continue on to or return to a clinical career, or forge their own career integrating narrative into their unique interests.

-Upon matriculation, graduates are invited to apply for a Post-Graduate Narrative Medicine Fellowship.
+Upon graduation, graduates are invited to apply for a Post-Graduate Narrative Medicine Fellowship.
 The purpose of the Narrative Medicine Fellowship is to support projects that fortify the new field of Narrative Medicine both nationally and internationally.
-Candidates for the fellowship must be recent graduates of Columbia University’s Master’s of Science in Narrative Medicine who are interested in promoting narrative understanding in patient care, professional education, and curriculum development, or in forging new pathways in research important to the growth of the field of Narrative Medicine.
+Candidates for the fellowship must be graduates of Columbia University’s Master’s of Science in Narrative Medicine who are interested in promoting narrative understanding in patient care, professional education, and curriculum development, or in forging new pathways in research important to the growth of the field of Narrative Medicine.